Beware: FRAUDS/SCAMS on the internet

 These are the most popular frauds published on the internet.

-• Claim to use the law of “Adverse Possession” to create a new legal right to a lordship.
+• ADVERSE POSSESSION – to create a new legal right to a lordship.
 (Adverse possession only applies to physical land NOT lordships)

-• Claim to use the law of “Prescription” to create a new legal right to a lordship. (only permissible for rights over physical land not lordship titles, which do not affect physical land)
+• PRESCRIPTION – to create a new legal right to a lordship. (only permissible for rights over physical land not lordship titles, which do not affect physical land)

-• Statutory Declarations claiming ownership of a lordship or lordship title.
+• STATUTORY DECLARATION – claiming ownership of a lordship or lordship title.
 (A Statutory Declaration can only be made if the signatory knows something as a fact.
 They cannot confirm what someone else, even a relative, has told them.
 So a Statutory Declaration cannot confirm something that happened before they were born.
 This makes any Statutory Declaration with information they cannot know as illegal)

 • A solicitor witnesses their paperwork. (this is not confirmation as to legality of the content, it confirms the signature is that of the author)

-• Provide insurance with their lordships/lordship titles.
+• INSURANCE POLICY – claim to provide a policy with their lordships/lordship titles.
 (It is impossible to take out insurance against the policy holder committing fraud, a policy would never pay out)

-• Claim an historic title under Copyright/Trademark Law.
+• COPYRIGHT/TRADEMARK LAW – Claim an historic title can be registered under Copyright/Trademark Law.
 (Copyright/Trademark Law only protects new creations, NOT Lordship Titles that have existed for centuries)